 This extra transportation also makes it easier to say no to your workout.
 Being able to be consistent is key for a good workout plan.

 However, with resistance bands you generally don’t have to worry about these things.
-You can use them as good as anywhere.
+It is true that being able to anchor your resistance bands can open the door to many exercises but in essence, you can use them as good as anywhere.
 All you need is a few blocks of free time throughout the day and you can get in a resistance bands workout.

 All in all it is amazing that you can get so many important benefits from adding one piece of equipment to your workout routine.

 One thing you need to remember is that even though there are benefits to using resistance bands, your injury risk is generally also higher.